Help us improve our adult social care web pages

 We like to promote adults' independence, choice and ability to make decisions about the care and support they receive.

-Below is a list of services and information points where you might find the help you are looking for- without the need to contact us.
+There are many services where you might find the help you're looking for, without the need to contact us.

 When you contact us

-If you find it difficult to do a number of things that seriously affect your wellbeing and content in the Adult Care section does not provide the information you need, you can contact us.
+If you find it difficult to do a number of things that seriously affect your wellbeing, and our website does not have the information you need, you can contact us.

 We want to give you as much choice and control as possible about the support that might be helpful to you.